 2. Talk about issues before they get out of hand.

 I’m the worst at this because I’m a camel that can handle a lot of straw, but there comes that one piece that pushes me over my limit and then I’m a flood of “justified” anger.
 That’s the wrong way to do things because at that point I am coming from a place of rage.
 If I address things earlier, my frustration wouldn’t have grown to such a magnitude.
+Make sure to address this by answering the right questions using our Q & U app.

 3. Support each other.